GeoCities/G/Papers/The Smooth and Discrete Nature of Universal Geometry.md

-# Space Packets: The Smooth and Discrete Nature of Universal Geometry
+# Quantum Space Packets: The Smooth and Discrete Nature of Universal Geometry

 ## Space is Simultaneously Smooth and Quantized